 As I climbed yet another stile, I wondered how many I had climbed by that time.
 The remainder of the trip would have at least a couple hundred more.

-The C2C path led us to Smardale Bridge on Smardale Fell which was in the center of a prehistoric area.
-An ancient settlement, Severals Village, had existed at this crossroad of a stream and a road, on the hillsides on both sides of this stream.
-The site has not yet been excavated, but is thought to be one of the most significant, archeological finds in England.
+The C2C path then led us to Smardale Bridge on Smardale Fell, in the center of a prehistoric settlement, Severals Village.
+This village had existed on the hillsides at this crossroad of a stream and a road.
+The site has not yet been excavated, but is thought to be one of the most significant archeological finds in England.

 We entered an area near Orton Scar with a multitude of stone fences which defined sheep pastures.
 The countryside was dotted with sheep, barns and wildflowers.

 One mile from Orton we came upon the prehistoric Gamelands Stone Circle.
-One of the largest stone circles in Cumbria, artifacts have been found in the area dating to about 1800 to 1400 BC.
-Unfortunately, the stones have been knocked over and seven were entirely removed by farmers over the past 100 years.
+One of the largest stone circles in Cumbria, artifacts have been found in the area dating to between 1800 and 1400 BC.
+Unfortunately, the stones have been knocked over and several were entirely removed by farmers over the past 100 years.

 Carrying on to Orton, we were joined by three loose ponies who were very friendly.

 I soon arrived at my B&B for the night, the Barn House, a beautiful B&B in the countryside on the outskirts of Orton; they even put chocolates on the pillows!
 I was immediately seated and presented with a cup of tea and cakes by my host, Lillian.
 (I really do enjoy this lovely tradition of afternoon tea!)
-A couple from the French Alps were also staying there with friends, having just hiked the Lake District.
-These interesting hikers joined me for tea.
+A couple from the French Alps, having just hiked the Lake District, were also staying there with friends and joined me for tea.

-I walked into Orton to meet the Vermont girls and to do a little sightseeing.
+I walked into Orton to meet my new hiking friends from Vermont and to do a little sightseeing.
 Orton was celebrating the Scarecrow Festival, which explained the many scarecrows we saw placed around the village.
-In the 14th-century farmers used to use children to scare away the birds from the crops, however, due to the plague of 1348 there were not enough children to carry out the task.
+In the 14th-century farmers used children to scare away the birds from the crops, however, due to the plague of 1348 there were not enough children to carry out the task.
 Instead, farmers replaced the children with decorated stick figures to do this job, hence “scarecrows”.

-The guests from Barn House joined us at the George Hotel for an evening of good food and laughter, sharing trail stories.
+We were directed to the George Hotel‘s restaurant, where we were joined by other guests from our B&B for an evening of good food and laughter, sharing trail stories.